nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Spark List.md

 Guidelines for writing it.
 1. 1.
 Use sparks to light a fire in your mind.
 2. Then start with the subtitles, ususually starting with "How".
+3. Some subtitle "How" prompts:
+	- How NOUN is GOOD & how to VERB it.
+	- How to VERB SOMETHING because of BENEFITS
+		- eg: how to use metaphors more often because they are both more fun & more powerful

 - Objectivity is the one tool you need
 - Why do you need to be rational